Gilbert Bigio: Career

 In 1972, Bigio founded GB Group starting with Aciérie d’Haïti (Haiti Steelworks).
 In the 1980s, the company controlled almost all the commercial steel within Haiti.
 Bigio has continued to grow the company's reach, expanding into consumer goods, energy and fuel, telecommunications, real estate, banking, and logistics.

 Bigio served as Honorary Israeli Consul and later so did his son, Reuven.

 Canadian Government sanctions against Bigio

-On December 2, 2022 the Government of Canada imposed sanctions against Bigio, along with two other Haitian businessmen; Reynold Deeb and Sherif Abdallah.
+On December 2, 2022 the Government of Canada imposed sanctions against Bigio.
 The sanctions against Bigio was a response to his alleged participation in "gross and systematic human rights violations in Haiti and engaged in acts that threaten the peace, security, and stability of Haiti."
 The Canadian sanctions against Bigio were intended to stop the flow of illicit funds and weapons to armed criminal gangs in Haiti.

 Specifically Bigio is accused of supporting "illegal activities of armed criminal gangs, including through money laundering and other acts of corruption", according to a statement from the Canadian Minister of Foreign Affairs.